Archives Revealed: The Blunkett Archives

 The project archivist was able to return to campus to continue cataloguing from autumn 2020 and therefore the project was only delayed by six months.

-The completed catalogue for the Blunkett archives is now available to search on Discover our archives and material will be available to view by appointment by all interested researchers and members of the public at Western Bank library.
+The completed catalogue for the Blunkett Archives is now available to search on Discover Our Archives and material is available to view by appointment by all interested researchers and members of the public at Western Bank library.

-For further information about the Blunkett archives contact Special collections.
+For further information about the Blunkett Archives or to book to consult the collection, please contact us:

 Ask a question